My name is Jean Douglas and I am a fully qualified and experienced counsellor.

-I am an experienced counsellor and I have worked for a national charity for a number of years before setting up in private practice.
+I am an experienced counsellor and I worked for Relate for a number of years before setting up in private practice.
 My experience includes individual, couples and family work across a variety of settings and with a broad range of clients.
 I also have experience of working with same sex couples and with cross cultural issues.

 During my career as a midwife I was part of a Bereavement Support Team and as a result of this I have retained an interest in pregnancy and health related matters.
 I offer counselling to those who are having pregnancy and birth related difficulties, including postnatal depression.

 I have worked in a variety of community settings including a domestic violence unit and I understand the impact this can have on couples, individuals and on the wider family.